cvjena/freestylo/paper.md

 # Statement of need

-Stylotool is a package that provides a collection of approaches to detect stylistic devices in text.
+Freestylo is a package that provides a collection of approaches to detect stylistic devices in text.
 While there exists a great variety of NLP libraries like nltk [@nltk], spaCy [@spacy], or cltk [@cltk] and command-line tools like CWB [@cwb], or UCS [@ucs] for the processing and low level analysis of text, there is a lack of tools that are specifically designed for the detection of stylistic devices.
-Current options in this space would be for figurative language the online tool Figurative Checker [@figurativechecker] or the MMFLD framework [@lai-etal-2023-multi], which is a python framework.
+Current options in this space would be for figurative language the online tool Figurative Checker [@figurativechecker2023] or the MMFLD framework [@lai-etal-2023-multi], which is a python framework.
 Other frameworks would be [@kuhn2024antithesis] for the detection of antithesis, [@Li2023MetaphorDV] for the detection of metaphors, [@schneider2021datadriven] for the detection of chiasmus,